 For sewing enthusiasts, getting through thick and thin has a whole different meaning, doesn’t it?!
 We have to be able to effectively stitch on a variety of fabric weights in order to take advantage of all the incredible project opportunities out there.
-For this gorgeous bucket duffle, we needed heavyweight power and precision, and we got exactly that with the new Janome Continental M7 Professional.
-We’ve had the machine in the Sew4Home studios for just a couple months and were excited to finally put it through all its paces on this trendy upholstery and canvas bag.
+For this gorgeous bucket duffle, we needed heavyweight power and precision, and we got exactly that with the Janome Continental M7 Professional.
+It was the perfect option for our trendy upholstery and canvas bag.

 A free pattern download is included for the bag’s circular base panel.
 It’s Sew4Home, so of course we have steps below for this circle-into-a-tube process as well as a link to our full technique tutorial.

-We really enjoyed working with the Continental M7 and it will definitely be making an appearance in future projects.
+We really enjoyed working with the Continental M7 for this project.
 Stop by your local Janome Dealer for a test drive.
 It has the largest sewing space available on any home use sewing machine!
-You’ll also want to try out the stitching speeds of up to 1300 SPM, the one-touch needle plate, and the super cool AcuSpark instant on-screen help.
+You’ll also want to try out the stitching speeds of up to 1300 SPM, the one-touch Needle plate, and the super cool AcuSpark instant on-screen help.

 Sewing Tools You Need